kstenerud/concise-encoding/ce-structure.md

  * An identifier **MUST NOT** be preceded by or consist of [pseudo-objects](#pseudo-objects) (for example, it must not be preceded by a [comment](#comment)).
  * The identifier is not a general type; it's only allowed where specifically noted in this document.

+The colon (`:`) character has a special purpose as a **namespace separator**.
+The exact meaning and function of a namespace is application-specific, however it is most commonly used to mark an identifier's provenance in order to prevent naming collisions.
+An identifier containing multiple colons is considered to be in a multi-level namespace.
+An identifier that does not contain any colon characters is considered to be in the *default* namespace.

+**Note**: Concise Encoding itself doesn't place any significance on namespaces; it only cares about the uniqueness of an identifier's string representation.

 **Examples**:

  * `123`
  * `some_id`
  * `25th`
  * `猫`
+ * `foo:bar`

 #### Resource Identifier